 Saint Sophronius of Jerusalem attended the “quasi-ecumenical” (in the words of Phil Booth) Council of Cyprus in 636, where the rest of the Pentarchy (including Rome) other than Antioch (which was vacant for years thanks to wars with the Sassanids and then Arabs) was represented. (p.
-239-240) The result of this council was a monothelite document called the Ekthesis (according to Phil Booth, though the council might have had contained some sort of similar agreement along the same lines, see p.
+239-240) The result of this council was a monothelite document called the Ekthesis issued in Constantinople in 638 at the latest (p.
 136 of this source).
 Though most records of this council have been lost, the only explicit statements were that all the Bishops accepted it, including Rome and Jerusalem.
 Sophronius, perhaps wising up to the fact that monotheletism was monoenergism in disguise, according to tradition clarified his views and ended his life opposing the Ekthesis.

-Sophronius appeared for a time a lonely voice among the world’s major bishops to oppose monotheletism, though the Bishops of Rome would begin to vocally take a stance against it in the 640s.
-Tradition states that Sophronius sent Stephen of Dora , a local bishop acting as a legate of Jerusalem, to Rome to present his plaint against monotheletism in approx. 640 AD.* This would imply Rome was already friendly to Sophronius’ theology at this point.
+Sophronius appeared for a time a lonely voice among the world’s major bishops to oppose monotheletism, though the Bishops of Rome would begin to vocally take a stance against it in the 640s, not coincidentally after the Byzantine raiding of the Lateran Palace to help pay for wars against the Lombards.
+Tradition states that Sophronius sent Stephen of Dora, a local bishop acting as a legate of Jerusalem, to Rome to present his plaint against monotheletism in approx. 640 AD.* This would imply Rome was already friendly to Sophronius’ theology at this point.
 Also picking up Sophornius’ torch before his death were Palestinian monks, many of which had taken refuge in North Africa and knew Sophronius during his stay there.
 This included Saint Maximus the Confessor.

 *Source, p.
 26. Later in the book, a footnote claims that Stephen was sent in 638. (p.
 187) It is commonly said that Sophronius died in March 11, 638 AD, though one hagiography of his says he died in 644 AD, as indicated by Saint Nicolai of Zica in the Prologue of Ochrid.

 Not so coincidentally, around this time Jerusalem fell to the caliphate in 637.
-This meant that Constantinople’s ability to compel Sophronius in Jerusalem and his acolytes to tolerate the Ekthesis had come to an end.
-And so, this would have given Sophronius considerably more independence, if not with actual encouragement from local Arab authorities, to oppose Constantinople.
+This meant that Constantinople’s ability to compel Sophronius in Jerusalem and his acolytes to tolerate the Ekthesis, or whatever agreement that predated its issuance, had come to an end.
+This gave Sophronius considerably more independence, if not with actual encouragement from local Arab authorities, to oppose Constantinople.
 Being that he is a saint, it is presumed the purity of Orthodoxy was his foremost motivator.

-Also, not so coincidentally, the Arian Lombards (under Rothari) were making considerable gains against Byzantine possessions in Italy, conquering Genoa and the valley of the Po in 641.
+As referred to previously, the Arian Lombards (under Rothari) were making considerable gains against Byzantine possessions in Italy, conquering Genoa and the valley of the Po in 641.
 Plato, the exarch of Ravenna, was unable to check the Lombards.
 The city of Rome now had considerably more independence though it was still nominally under Byzantine control.
-As a side note, in the 640s Byzantine fortunes in North Africa were also deteriorating both due to Arab invasion and Gregory the Exarch’s rebellion.
+As a side note, in the 640s, Byzantine fortunes in North Africa were also deteriorating both due to Arab invasion and Gregory the Exarch’s rebellion.
 The time was ripe to oppose Constantinople as power vacuums opened up throughout the world.

 Therefore, both unable to appeal to Constantinople or to a previous council, Sophronius correctly assessed his best option was to reopen his case by appealing to Rome simply because (1) he was now free to thanks to the Arabs and (2) conditions were allowing for a more receptive audience in Rome, as Rome was never strongly monothelite.
-Though this is an unpopular opinion among Orthodox, as it is explicitly contradicted by the sixth ecumenical council, it seems that Pope Honorius’ acceptance of the Ekthesis was considerably guarded.** While Maximus would later argue that Honorius was in fact Orthodox, whatever the truth of the matter, it at least would have signaled to contemporaries like Sophronius that Rome was on his side.
+Though this is an unpopular opinion among Orthodox, as it is explicitly contradicted by the sixth ecumenical council, Pope Honorius’ (presumed) acceptance of the Ekthesis might have been highly qualified.** While Maximus would later argue that Honorius was in fact Orthodox, whatever the truth of the matter, it at least would have signaled to contemporaries like Sophronius that Rome was sympathetic.
 Hence, walking in the footsteps of Athanasius (though not too closely, he was not exiled), Roman support made sense—especially considering that after his death it appeared a monothelite may take his place.